Coffeekraken/code-playground/README.md

 	</a>
 </p>

-Provide a nice code playground that let you play with some html, javascript (coffee, typescript, etc...) and css (sass, scss, stylus, etc...)
+<p class="lead">Provide a nice code playground that let you play with some html, javascript (coffee, typescript, etc...) and css (sass, scss, stylus, etc...)</p>

 ![Carpenter screenshot](/.resources/code-playground-screenshot.png)